dyno-might/dyno-might.github.io/subscribe.md

 hero_height: is-large
 ---

-You can subscribe here to directly get new articles.
-Typically there will be 1-3 per month, owing to the fantastical amount of time each takes to create.
+You can subscribe here to get new articles.
+Owing to the fantastical amount of time each takes to create, there will typically be 1-3 per month.

 There's just the one step to subscribe, no second form or confirmation link to deal with.